-I can confirm that the DfT does hold correspondence of the type described in your request regarding enforcement of parking under the Railway Byelaws.
-This was sent to a limited number of stakeholders including the British Parking Association within the last two months.
-However, the correspondence relates to the formulation and development of live government policy and is therefore being withheld under the exemption at section 35(1)(a) (Formulation of government policy) of the FOI Act 2000.
+The DfT is in the process of developing a clarification statement in regard to enforcement of parking under the Railway Byelaws.
+A draft version has been sent to a limited number of stakeholders including the British Parking Association within the last two months.
+As the correspondence relates to the formulation and development of live government policy, we are withholding this information under the exemption at section 35(1)(a) (Formulation of government policy) of the FOI Act 2000.